tmilliman/python-vegindex/README.rst

 typically obtained from a remote-sensing instrument on a earth orbiting satellite.
 There are several vegetation index values in common usage.
 The most widely used are NDIV (Normalized Difference Vegetation Index) and EVI (Enhanced Vegetation Index).
+For the PhenoCam project the GCC (Green Chromatic Coordinate) is our standard vegetation index.

 For the PhenoCam network, the images are obtained from webcams (usually installed on towers) looking across a vegetated landscape.
 These images are typically in JPEG format and have 3-bands (Red, Green, and Blue).
-For some cameras a separate image dominated by an infrared band is collected.
+For some cameras a separate image dominated by an IR (infrared) band is collected.

 The algorithms used in in this package have been discussed in numerous